SeppeVanBrandt/gruvbox/README.md

 ## Tasks

 - [ ] Provide light variant
-- [ ] Split themes into template and palette files and create a script to build them
+- [ ] Extract the transparency levels
 - [ ] Come up with a limited set of background and foreground shades
 - [ ] Decide if hover and active font use `fg` instead `fg0`
 - [ ] Solve selection and highlight color collision
 - [ ] Remove the border around the active UI elements navigated to using the keyboard
 - [ ] Simplify the syntax colors, possibly based on the built in Modern theme

 ## Red color